Not all Lab-Grown Diamonds are created equally

 It’s often a fierce debate as to whether CVD or HPHT are the best option for lab-grown diamonds.
 One type is the golden standard, whilst the other is outdated, expensive and unsustainable.
 There is not only a lot of confusion with clients, but also a great divide in the Lab-Grown Diamond world.

 The two methods to create a Lab-Grown Diamond are called HPHT (High Pressure High Temperature) Lab-grown diamonds and CVD (Chemical Vapor Deposition) Lab-Grown diamonds.
-These two methods vary drastically - one mimics the natural heats and pressures deep within the earth (HPHT), whilst the other mimics how diamonds are formed in interstellar clouds (CVD).
+These two methods are significantly different - one mimics the natural heats and pressures deep within the earth (HPHT), whilst the other mimics how diamonds are formed in interstellar clouds (CVD).
 These two very distinct processes bear a huge influence on the diamond’s characteristics and overall quality.

 In this comparison we will explain the two processes of creating lab-grown diamonds, HPHT (high pressure high temperature) and CVD (chemical vapor deposition) and highlight the differences to explain what sets them apart.
 Everything between the catalyst (seed to grow a diamond), the chambers they grow within, the technologies and the amount of resources they use, and of course the finished lab-created diamond.